DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.1.3 Third-party
     - Third-party audits are conducted by, or on behalf of, another org
     - In the case of a third-party audit, the org initiating the audit generally selects the auditors and designs the scope of the audit
+    - Large organizations hire  Qualified Security Assessor QSAs, or qualified security assessors, to conduct compliance checks.
+Third-party certification is required for large organizations by PCI-DSS, although smaller organizations can self-certify.
     - ❄️**Standards for Attestation Engagements document 18 (SSAE 18)**, The statement on SSAE 18 titled Reporting on Controls, provides a common standard to be used by auditors performing assessments of service orgs with the intent of allowing the org to conduct external assessments, instead of multiple third-party assessments, and then sharing the resulting report with customers and potential customers
         - outside of the US, similar engagements are conducted under the International Standard for Attestation Engagements (ISAE) 3402, Assurance Reports on Controls at a Service Organization
     - SSAE 18 and ISAE 3402 engagements are commonly referred to as a service organization controls (SOC) audits